Internal Audit Report¶

 This audit re-examined Risk Management one year on from IA202510.
 Both 2025 observations are progressed:

-- CAR-2025-015 (cross-reference APP_05 risk items ↔ APP_11 HSQE objectives) — partially closed.
-The 2026 KPI simplification connects E3 (carbon) directly to Aspect 1 (emissions) → APP_05; B2 (improvement) directly to the IAF improvement register and gap-closure tracker → APP_05.
-Other KPIs (H1 zero RIDDOR, E2 waste diversion, Q1 complaint rate) remain operational metrics rather than risk-derived.
-Rolled forward as IA202610 OBS-01 to extend the cross-referencing across all aspects (links to IA202602 OBS-01 / CAR-2026-002).
+- CAR-2025-015 (cross-reference APP_05 risk items ↔ APP_11 HSQE objectives) — Open — rolled forward as CAR-2026-002.
+The 2026 KPI simplification connects E3 (carbon) → APP_06 Aspect 1 → APP_05; B2 (improvement) → IAF register → APP_05.
+Other KPIs (H1, E2, Q1) remain operational metrics.
+Rolled forward as IA202610 OBS-01 to extend cross-referencing across all aspects (links to IA202602 OBS-01 / CAR-2026-002, target 31/08/2026).

 Material risk-management additions this cycle: APP_17 BCP scenario set extended with cyber/ransomware and climate-physical risks; RA_HO_18 Fatigue introduces a new HO-level hazard with clear control hierarchy.